'Liverpool's 5-0 loss to Man City must be put in context'

 Manchester City took real relish in dishing out heavy punishment to a side and manager that have troubled them in recent seasons and the second half was a chastening experience as the victory margin could have been even wider.

-Klopp, quite rightly after Liverpool's first Premier League defeat of the season, was quick to try and restore order and avoid over-reaction as he said: "If City take too much confidence from this game they make a mistake and if we lose confidence from this game we also make a mistake."
+Klopp, quite rightly after Liverpool's first Premier League defeat of the season, was quick to try to restore order and avoid over-reaction as he said: "If City take too much confidence from this game they make a mistake, and if we lose confidence from this game we also make a mistake."

 Liverpool's defensive frailty exposed